-Making the perfect steak on the grill requires practice and timing.
-Learn the steps to take to grill steaks beautifully each time.
+Making the perfect steak on the grill is easier than you think, but it requires a little practice and good timing.

 - Salt and pepper (or your preferred seasoning)

 - Very hot grill

 - Timer that shows seconds (clock, watch, phone app, timer)

 A good steak doesn't need a lot of seasoning, so it's important not to overdo it.
 Salt and pepper will enhance the flavor and small amounts of herbs and spices can go a long way.
 Make sure that you get an even application of whatever you use.
 Remember that some of these seasonings will come off during cooking.
 You can apply the seasonings early to let the flavors sink in a little, but the effect isn't very noticeable.

 The cooking surface must be clean and oiled so your steaks will have good contact with the grill without sticking.
 Prepare the grill while it's finishing heating up.

 The easiest way to oil the cooking grate is with an oil-soaked paper towel and the metal brush used to clean the grill.
 Fold a paper towel in half until it is the size of your grill cleaning brush.
 Soak it with oil that has a high smoke point, like canola or grapeseed oil.
 Brush this over the cooking grates evenly.
 It will smoke some, but enough oil will remain on the grates as long as you don't let the grill sit at its highest temperature for too long before grilling.

 To barbecue a good steak, you need to grill it hot and fast.
 Searing the steak gives it a crisp, caramelized surface and lots of flavor.

 Get your grill as hot as it will go.
 If you are using charcoal, you need a heavy layer of burning, white-hot charcoal.
 If using a gas grill, you need to let the grill heat up as hot as it will go.
 Put the steaks on as soon as your barbecue grill reaches its peak temperature.